Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Abstract

 \section{Abstract}

 Recent algebraic analysis shows that in decoder-only and encoder-only transformers, the Query projection $W_Q$ may be set to identity without noticeable performance deterioration.
 This is possible because attention depends on $X$ only through the products $XW_Q, XW_K, XW_V$, allowing basis transformations to be absorbed by adjacent layers and propagated through the network.
 We replace $W_Q \in \R^{d \times d}$ with a nonlinear residual of the form $Q(X) = X + f_\theta(X)$, where $f_\theta$ is a bottleneck MLP with $d^2 + O(d)$ parameters.
-The identity term anchors the nonlinearity to a known-good prior.
-Experiments on GPT-3 small style models show consistent improvement over the baseline, comfortably outperforming a model with 12.5\% more non-embedding parameters.
-These results motivate investigation at larger scales and across modalities.
+The identity term anchors the nonlinearity to a known-good prior, supports gradient flow, and preserves expressivity at the chosen bottleneck width.
+Experiments on GPT-3 small style models show consistent improvement over the baseline ($2.40\%$ lower validation log-loss, $6.81\%$ lower perplexity), comfortably outperforming a model with 12.5\% more non-embedding parameters.
+This gain is materially larger than what neural scaling laws would predict for the equivalent parameter increase, and the algebraic redundancy of linear $W_Q$ provides a structural reason to expect the modification to remain beneficial at larger scales.
+The principal purpose of this paper is to motivate testing nonlinear query projections at scale.